gbroques/build-a-large-language-model-from-scratch/3-coding-attention-mechanisms/README.md

 A dot product measures the similarity of two vectors.
 In the context of self-attention mechanisms, the dot product determines the extent to which each element in a sequence "attends to" any other element: the higher the dot product, the higher the similarity and attention score between them.

-Computing a dot product requires summing the element-wise multiplication for two vectors.
+Computing a dot product requires summing the element-wise [product](https://en.wikipedia.org/wiki/Product_(mathematics)) for two vectors.

 Next, the attention scores are normalized via a `softmax` function to obtain attention weights that sum up to 1 which is useful for interpretation and maintaining training stability in an LLM.

-The softmax function ensures that the attention weights are always positive, avoids extreme values and offers more favorable gradient properties during training.
+The `softmax` function ensures that the attention weights are always positive, avoids extreme values, and offers more favorable gradient properties during training.

+### Self-attention with trainable weights

+Next is implementing the self-attention mechanism with trainable weights from the "Attention Is All You Need" paper known as [scaled dot-product attention](https://en.wikipedia.org/wiki/Attention_(machine_learning)#Standard_scaled_dot-product_attention).

+We will introduce three trainable weight matrices Wq, Wk, and Wv, to project the embedded input tokens, x(i), into query, key, and value vectors, respectively.

+The terms "key," "query," and "value" are borrowed from the domain of information retrieval and databases, where similar concepts are used to store, search, and retrieve information.

+A *query* is analogous to a search query in a database.
+It represents the current item (e.g., a word or token in a sentence) the model focuses on or tries to understand.
+The query is used to probe the other parts of the input sequence to determine how much attention to pay to them.

+The *key* is like a database key used for indexing and searching.
+In the attention mechanism, each item in the input sequence (e.g., each word in a sentence) has an associated key.
+These keys are used to match the query.

+The *value* in this context is similar to the value in a key-value pair in a database.
+It represents the actual content or representation of the input items.
+Once the model determines which keys (and thus which parts of the input) are most relevant to the query (the current focus item), it retrieves the corresponding values.

+The attention score computation is a dot-product computation similar to the simplified self-attention mechanism.
+The new aspect here is that we are not directly computing the dot-product between the input elements, but using the query and key obtained by transforming the inputs via the respective weight matrices.

+The reason for the normalization by the embedding dimension size is to improve the training performance by avoiding small gradients near zero.
+These small gradients can drastically slow down learning or cause training to stagnate.